 If you’re not sure whether a bank will perform a soft or hard credit pull, ask one of its representatives.

 What are the benefits of a Chase prequalification?

 - High chance of approval.
 While approval is never guaranteed, a prequalification from Chase means your application has very good odds.

 - See which cards you qualify for.
-When you use Chase’s prequalification tool, you can see which cards you have a better chance of being approved for.
+When you use Chase’s prequalification tool, you can see which cards you’re more likely to get approval for.
 This can help you narrow down your options.

 - You can still shop around.
 There’s no obligation to apply after your prequalification.
 You can try to get prequalified with other institutions without affecting your credit.

-- No impact to your credit score.
+- No impact on your credit score.
 Chase will perform a soft pull on your credit history, so there’s no effect to your credit.